Home

 Purchase a checkers board (Wal-Mart) and place velcro on the black squares on the game board.
 Print, laminate, and cut on the following squares on the above template and place corresponding velcro pieces on the back.
 Place the words with prefixes and suffixes in random order on the game board.
 Each time a player moves a checker they must say the prefix or suffix, read the word, and explain what it means.
 (The template "Common Prefixes/Suffixes" from above can help children as they are playing this game).

-Return from the Vocabulary Activities Page to the Teaching Vocabulary Page
+Return from Vocabulary Activities to Teaching Vocabulary Page